avacadoadam/interactive-Web-Applications-2019a/README.md

 However upgrading to a mongoDB should be straight forward as the database code is isolated away from the server logic.

 ## Take away
 Using this stack development time was fast and still robust.
 Which only two minor bugs occuring due to incorrectly assign variables.
+Theres was a error with cors so cors middleware was added to the server.

+The database uses promises whoever I believe a simple callback would be sufficient as the error handling is not implement this is due to the fact that the server will die if database encounters a problem.

+It may be better practice to return a error object {'statuscode','error message'} and handle it in blog.js.

+## API
+Post /blog
+Takes a json blog object which mendator fields.
+Returns a JSON object that specifies if a error occurs or if a succeeds.

+PUT /blog
+Takes a blog object note does not need to contain all fields only fields specified will be added.
+Any field that is not listed will be removed.
+Takes a id param in the query string specify which blog to update.
+Returns a JSON object that specifies if a error occurs or if a succeeds.

+Get /blog
+Takes a id param in the query string specify which blog to return Optional header value xml which iif set to ‘true’ will return the blog formated in a styled html.
+Returns a JSON object that specifies if a error occurs or if a succeeds.

+Delete /blog
+Takes a id param in the query string specify which blog to return.
+Returns a JSON object that specifies if a error occurs or if a succeeds.